 It was developed by the Basel Committee on Banking Supervision and endorsed by the G20 in November 2010.

-Basel III is being implemented in Europe through the CRD IV package of EU laws.
+Basel III is being implemented in the EU through the capital requirements legislative package.

 The regulatory products of the European Banking Authority (EBA) range from binding technical standards to guidelines, recommendations and opinions.
 They cover areas such as own funds, recovery and resolution, internal governance and supervisory reporting.

 The single rulebook aims to ensure the consistent application of the regulatory banking framework across the EU.
-It is an interactive online compendium of the CRD IV package and the corresponding technical standards, namely:
+It is an interactive online compendium of the capital requirements package and the corresponding technical standards, namely:

 It also includes EBA guidelines and related Q&As.

-The CRD IV package transposes Basel III standards into EU law and consists of a regulation and a directive.
+The capital requirements package transposes Basel III standards into EU law and consists of a regulation and a directive.
 The package entered into force on 1 January 2014.
-Some of the new provisions will be phased-in between 2014 and 2019.

 The Single Resolution Mechanism Regulation establishes uniform rules and procedures for the resolution of banks within the framework of a Single Resolution Mechanism and a Single Resolution Fund.